SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 We support {@link Theme} compatible with https://system-ui.com/theme standard.

-In order to override default colors you an put your values in {@link AdminBroOptions.branding}.
+In order to override default colors, fonts, sizes etc., you can put your values in {@link AdminBroOptions.branding}.

 ### Using style props

-AdminBro components are supercharged with multiple props which control styling.
-For instance in order to change color of a {@link Button} you can pass backgroundColor (bg) from the {@link Theme} like that:
+AdminBro components are supercharged with multiple props controlling styles.
+For instance in order to change color of a {@link module:@admin-bro/design-system.Button} you can pass _backgroundColor_ (bg) from the {@link  module:@admin-bro/design-system.Theme} like that:

 ```javascript
 <Button bg="primary60"></Button>